Time To Say Goodbye Rome – “Arrivederci Roma”

-We were leaving Sorrento after 3 weeks and were almost finished our 10 weeks in Italy!
-With an easy chauffeur driven limo ride from Sorrento to Naples, we caught our high speed train to Rome.
-We had avoided the crazy crowd at the train station so were happy to settle into our seats in the quiet business class.
-With electrical plugs at each seat, we could work away or just sit back and relax for the quick 70 minute trip at 300 km/h (almost 200 mph).
+We avoided the crazy crowd at the train station and happily settled into our seats in the quiet business class.
+There were electrical plugs at each seat, so we worked away.
+Or we just sat back and relaxed for the quick 70 minute trip at 300 km/h (almost 200 mph).

-We would have two nights and one full day to deal with our depression at leaving Italy, to say “Arrivederci Roma” and to mentally prepare to return to work and the cold (it had snowed a bit at home the day before).
-Rome at the end of our trip often got ignored as we moped about.
-I was also on the front end of a cold so that might keep us close.
+We had two nights and one full day in Rome as we dealt with our depression at leaving Italy.
+We said goodbye Rome (“Arrivederci Roma”).
+And mentally prepared to return to work and the cold.
+When we left Rome to the end of our trip it often got ignored as we moped about.

-Exiting the train station at Termini we walked past all the taxis.
-Our hotel was a few blocks away and we were walking.
-Last year the taxis wanted to charge a fixed rate of 50€ to go the few blocks and I could do without that fight again.
-While we ultimately got a cab at a less userous rate, it was a relatively easy walk and I could use a bit of a stretch.
+Exiting the train station at Termini, we walked past all the taxis.
+Our hotel was a few blocks away and we walked.
+Last year the taxis wanted a fixed rate of 50€ to go the few blocks.
+I was not in the mood for that fight again.

 A Spa Day At The Artimide Hotel in Rome

-The best part was a full spa.
-It didn’t take me long to choose a spa day over a tourist walking day in Rome.
-In the morning, we went down and moved from water treatment to water treatment for 90 minutes (sauna, steam room, ice bath, mood showers and a large multi-jet jacuzzi).
-Sitting in the relaxation room when we were done, I felt like a bowl of jelly and we weren’t done!
+We sat in the relaxation room when we were done.
+I felt like a bowl of jelly and we weren’t done!
 Later in the day we went back for a salt scrub, deep tissue massage and a facial.
-While the spa services were not the best I have had, they provided a great relaxing way to totally decompress before returning home.
+The spa services were not the best I have had.
+But they provided a great relaxing way to totally decompress before we returned home.

 Not to ruin the mood, David brought a picnic in for lunch and we ate at the hotel for dinner.
-A total cocoon day before saying before saying “Arrivederci Roma”.
+A total cocoon day before saying “Arrivederci Roma”.

 Flying Home From Rome to Toronto

 While we might have felt ripped off on the Rome to Munich portion of our Business Class flight, Lufthansa regained some points on the long flight back to Toronto.
-With a day flight I was not looking to sleep, but the service and food was great.
+With a day flight I did not sleep.
+But the service and food were great.

-We arrived relaxed in Toronto and with a quick limo ride home, this 10 week vacation was over!
-Except of course for the editing of 15,000 photos and 10 weeks of almost daily blog drafts to get into final shape!
+We arrived relaxed in Toronto and with a quick limo ride home.
+This 10 week vacation in Italy was over!
+Except of course for editing of 15,000 photos and 10 weeks of almost daily blog drafts to get into final shape!